 Access 24 hour delayed BBSW rates.

 BBSW is the primary short-term rate used in the financial markets for the pricing and valuation of Australian dollar securities and as a lending reference rate.
-BBSW is currently calculated using a nationally observed best bid and best offer (NBBO) methodology for Prime Bank securities.
+BBSW rates, calculated in accordance with the primary methodology (VWAP Methodology), represent the price at which eligible transactions in Prime Bank paper occur in the market on a Sydney business day.

 ASX also administers End of Day Bank Accepted Bills (EOD BABs).